Indrikoterio/hakilo-python/README.md

-# Hakilo - Splits a text into sentences.
-Written for Python 3.
+# Hakilo - For splitting a text into sentences, and sentences into words.

 Hakilo (meaning 'axe' in Esperanto) chops a text into sentences for analysis.